Eastern Punjab cricket team

-who hit two of the team’s four centuries.
-Swaranjit Singh’s 145 contributed to Eastern Punjab’s highest team total of 380.
-The lowest team total was 31, against Railways in 1958-59.
+who hit two of the team's four centuries.
+Swaranjit Singh's 145 contributed to Eastern Punjab's highest team total of 380.
+The lowest team total was 31, against Railways in 1958–59.

 The best innings bowling figures were 6 for 35 by William Ghosh.
-The best match figures were 9 for 48 (5 for 15 and 4 for 33) by Som Prakash in Jammu and Kashmir’s inaugural first-class match in January 1960.
+The best match figures were 9 for 48 (5 for 15 and 4 for 33) by Som Prakash in Jammu and Kashmir's inaugural first-class match in January 1960.
 That match, which Eastern Punjab won by an innings, was the only one in which they dismissed their opponents twice.

-After the team disbanded, many of the players joined Southern Punjab or Northern Punjab, which both competed in the Ranji Trophy from 1960–61 and 1967-68.
-For the 1968-69 season they combined to form an undivided Punjab team.
+After the team disbanded, many of the players joined Southern Punjab or Northern Punjab, which both competed in the Ranji Trophy from 1960 to 1961 and 1967–68.
+For the 1968–69 season they combined to form an undivided Punjab team.